Disposable experiment of monetary tensile strength.

 - Saline Nasal Spray Bottle

-This is only a high-level view of the sort of process that goes into these pieces, and I’m sure my description of things is probably not great for totally clear understanding, but I hope it shows where my decisions as an artist take place around all of these hard calculations.
-It’s a sort of collaging together of different skills and effects that I pick up through experimentation.
-The result aims to combine all of these aspects into a cohesive, self-supporting system (I don’t want to talk about my theoretical thoughts of the piece in this post, they’re not very structured anyways haha).
+This is only a high-level view of the sort of process that goes into these pieces, and I’m sure my description of things is probably not great for totally clear understanding, but I hope it gives some sense of the workflow.
+It’s a sort of collaging together of different techniques and effects that I pick up through experimentation.
+The result aims to combine all of these aspects into a cohesive, self-supporting system.
 I’m really pleased with fierce tension and energy in this sequence, and recording and mixing the sounds was a lot of fun as always. 🙂